-The supply duct system must be designed so that the static pressure measured external to the air handler does not exceed the listed static pressure shown on the rating plate.
-The supply air must be delivered to the heated space by duct(s) secured to the casing, running full length and without interruption.
+• The supply duct system must be designed so that the static pressure measured external to the furnace does not exceed the listed static pressure shown on the furnace rating plate.
+The supply air must be delivered to the heated space by duct(s) secured to the furnace casing, running full length and without interruption.